Khushi-Malik/Khushi-Malik/README.md

 I am a second-year Computer Science and Mathematics student at the University of Toronto.
 I’m passionate about learning, problem-solving, and exploring technology through research and hands-on experiences.
 My interests include data science, algorithms, machine learning, software development, cybersecurity, and CS Education.
 I aspire to build impactful and reliable applications and AI models that make a difference in people's lives.

-- 📫 How to reach me:  My <a href="https://www.linkedin.com/in/khushi-malik19/">Linkedin,</a> feel free to connect!
 - 📑 Find my published research at my <a href="https://scholar.google.com/citations?user=o8zvj34AAAAJ&hl=en">Google Scholar</a> profile
 - My hobbies include drawing 🎨 (charcoal is my favorite medium), playing soccer ⚽, reading books (Percy Jackson 🔱 is my favorite), listening to music 🎧, and watching movies 🎥.
 - ⚡ Fun fact: My name means happiness, so here's a joke 😄